TonioGela/blog/content/gh-action-in-scala.md

 The most straightforward way to test out most of the fundamental libraries this stack has to offer is to use the [Typelevel toolkit].
 The toolkit is a meta library that includes (among the others) [Cats Effect], [fs2-io] for streaming, [a library to parse command line arguments](https://ben.kirw.in/decline/effect.html), [a JSON serde that supports automatic Scala 3 derivation](https://circe.github.io/circe/) and [an HTTP client](https://http4s.org/v0.23/docs/client.html).

-To use the toolkit, it's enough to declare it as dependency in our scala-cli script:
+To use the toolkit, it's enough to declare it as a dependency in our scala-cli script:

 {% codeBlock(title="index.scala", color="red") %}
 ```scala